The Outpost (2019 film)

-The Outpost is a 2019 American war film directed by Rod Lurie, based on the 2012 non-fiction book The Outpost: An Untold Story of American Valor by Jake Tapper, about the Battle of Kamdesh in the War in Afghanistan.
+The Outpost is a 2019 American war film directed by Rod Lurie, based on the 2012 non-fiction book The Outpost: An Untold Story of American Valor by Jake Tapper, about the Battle of Kamdesh in the war in Afghanistan.
 It stars Scott Eastwood, Caleb Landry Jones, Orlando Bloom, Jack Kesy, Cory Hardrict, Milo Gibson, Jacob Scipio, Will Attenborough, and Taylor John Smith.

 It had its world premiere at Thessaloniki International Film Festival on November 2, 2019.
-The film was scheduled to premiere at the 2020 South by Southwest Film Festival, but the festival was cancelled due to the COVID-19 pandemic.
-It was released via Premium VOD and in selected theaters on July 3, 2020.
+The film was scheduled to premiere at the 2020 South by Southwest Film Festival, but the festival was canceled due to the COVID-19 pandemic.
+It was released via Premium VOD and in selected theaters on July 3, 2020 by Screen Media Films.
 The film received generally positive reviews from critics, with praise for the battle sequences and respectful depiction of the soldiers.

 Background

 In 2006, PRT Kamdesh – later renamed Combat Outpost Keating – was one of several U.S. Army outposts established in Northern Afghanistan.
 Located in a remote valley surrounded by the Hindu Kush mountains, the base was regarded as a deathtrap; the troops stationed there faced regular Taliban attacks, culminating in one of the bloodiest American engagements of Operation Enduring Freedom.
-The film tells the story of the 53 U.S. soldiers and two Latvian military advisors who battled some 300 enemy insurgents at the Battle of Kamdesh.
+The film tells the story of the 53 U.S. soldiers, members of the 4th Infantry Division, and two Latvian military advisors who battled some 300 enemy insurgents at the Battle of Kamdesh.

 Plot

+In 2006, the U.S. Army established a series of outposts in Northern Afghanistan to promote counterinsurgency.
+The intent was to connect with the locals and to stop the flow of weapons and Taliban fighters from Pakistan.
+One of these was PRT Kamdesh.
+It was built in a remote valley completely surrounded by the Hindu Kush mountains.
+One analyst said it may as well be called "Camp Custer."
+His reasoning was simple and official.
+Everyone at The Outpost was going to die.